Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ### What You’ll Learn
 - How to become a Provider in Snowflake Marketplace (Private Listings)
 - How to Consume a shared private asset in the Snowflake Marketplace
-- How to enable Multi-tenanted tables as a Provider
+- How to Deploy a ML Model in Snowflake
+- How to share seamlessly between two Snowflake Accounts

 ### What You’ll Need
 - Two [Snowflake](https://signup.snowflake.com/) Accounts in the same cloud and region

 ### What You’ll Build
-- Ingestion of Credit Card Approval Data
+- Ingestion of Credit Card Customer Profile Data
-- Sharing rew data seamlessly via a private listing
+- Sharing raw data seamlessly via a private listing
 - Consuming shared data via a private listing
 - Enriching shared data using a ML model
 - Sharing back enriched data to the original Provider account